 Tesla was under fire earlier this year for its delays—only six months into launching the Gigafactory in Nevada—the issue being that the amount of incoming Model 3 battery packs were not sufficient for maintaining production levels.
 “The major factor affecting Tesla’s Q2 deliveries was a severe production shortfall of 100 kWh battery packs, which are made using new technologies on new production lines,” Tesla shared in a mid-year statement.
 The company rebounded very well, however, and has continued its production uninterrupted since that time.

 It’s interesting that Panasonic would be implicated in the report from ETNews, as well.
 At current, the 2170 battery cells used for the Model 3 are jointly produced by Tesla and Panasonic at the facility.
 The report, then, may be implying that additional supplies, which were undisclosed, were needed.
 ETNews also released a statement elaborating on the claim:

-It is not clear whether the report was aimed at taking the wind out of Tesla, or whether a legitimate concern is being raised.
+It is not clear whether the report was aimed at taking the wind out of this Fortune 500 company, or whether a legitimate concern is being raised.
+Some experts view this as an attempt to affect company's position on the financial market.
 We are all aware, generally speaking, that there is an impact that the high output, production-driven objectives of many of the biggest global industry leaders, Tesla among them, has on global raw materials supplies.
 Still, few outside of the industry may be aware of the inner workings, closed-door meetings and at times not-so transparent correspondence within the industry regarding how these resources are shared.
 In the final analysis, scrutiny or wake up call, only time will tell.

 As Tesla sets its eyes on bigger goals and announces plans to increase output to levels far exceeding many of its competitors, the world will be watching carefully to see whether the high yield promises of Tesla can indeed match its capacity.
-For now, we reserve a position of cautious optimism.
+For now, we reserve a position of cautious optimism in years to come.